If You Are Sick

 • For the next 5 days, take added precautions (such as masks, cleaner air, physical distance, hygiene, and testing) when around others indoors.
 This is especially important to protect people with factors that increase their risk of severe illness from respiratory viruses.

-The Centers for Disease Control and Prevention (CDC) offers guidance for different settings, including workplace, healthcare, school, and childcare settings.
+The Centers for Disease Control and Prevention (CDC) and the California Department of Public Health (CDPH) offers guidance for different settings, including workplace, healthcare, school, and child care settings.